๐Ÿ’†๐Ÿผโ€โ™‚๏ธIntro to Visual Thinking

 Completion Principles: How We Fill in the Gaps

-Your brain hates ambiguity.
+Your brain dislikes ambiguity.
 These principles describe how the visual system completes incomplete information, perceiving wholes even when parts are missing.
-This is why minimalist design works.
+This is a big reason why minimalist design works.

 Closure

-• Enables iconic logo design—think of logos that use negative space (WWF panda, FedEx arrow) to engage viewers actively
+• Enables iconic logo design by using negative space to engage viewers actively.

-• Creates cognitive engagement; when viewers "finish" an image mentally, they remember it better
+• Creates cognitive engagement.
+When viewers "finish" an image mentally, they tend to remember it better because their brain did some of the work.

 Emergence

-• Wholes arise that exceed their parts—complex patterns and recognizable forms emerge from simple, individually meaningless elements
+Wholes arise that exceed their parts.
+Complex patterns and recognizable forms emerge from simple, individually meaningless elements.
+Think of a pointillist painting: up close, it's just dots of color, but step back and a complete scene appears.

 Organization Principles: How We Structure Space

 Beyond grouping, the brain imposes spatial order on what it sees.
-These principles explain how we separate objects from backgrounds, perceive stability, and follow visual paths—the architecture of perception.
+These principles explain how you separate objects from backgrounds, perceive stability, and follow visual paths.

 Figure-Ground